Ronald Carr

-Ronald Carr (born 12 January 1938) was a South African cricketer.
+Ronald Bernard Carr (12 January 1938 – 24 May 2023) was a South African cricketer.
 He was a right-handed batsman and leg-break bowler.
 Carr was born in Johannesburg.

-Carr made two first-class appearances during his cricketing career, the first coming for Essex in the 1960 season, following two seasons of action in the Second XI, with whom he was a first-team player during 1959.
+Carr made two first-class appearances during his cricketing career, the first coming for Essex in the 1960 season, following two seasons of action in the Second XI, with whom he was a regular during 1959.
 Carr's second and final first-class appearance came four years later, playing for Transvaal in an innings defeat against the MCC.

-Carr was never dismissed during his first-class career, playing as a tailender.